Sur cette page

 When should I document my assessment?

-Nurses assess patients regularly while providing care.
 Nursing documentation provides a clear picture of:

-- the patient’s needs or goals,
+- the clients’s needs or goals,

 - the nurses actions based on the needs assessment